Costing the Earth (Series 1-10)

 Below are episode descriptions for each episode of BBC radio show and podcast Costing the Earth.
 The show focuses on topics relating to the environment such as energy, pollution and technology.

-The episode descriptions are broken out on to two other pages:
+The episode descriptions are broken out on to two other pages for Series 11-20 and Series 21-29.

 The Environmental Impact of Professional Football